-- Mortgage Underwriters average the past two years of adjusted gross income when determining self employed income calculation.
+- Mortgage Underwriters average the past two years of adjusted gross income when determining self-employed income calculation

-- Most times than not, self employed mortgage loan borrowers write off as much as legally possible in order to declare the least income possible.
+- Most times than not, self-employed mortgage loan borrowers write off as much as legally possible in order to declare the least income possible.

-- However, it is a major hurdle and problem when it comes to qualifying for a traditional mortgage loan.
+- However, it is a major hurdle and problem when it comes to qualifying for a traditional mortgage loan for self-employed borrowers

-- There are some solutions to help self employed and business mortgage borrowers in obtaining a mortgage loan.
+- There are some solutions to help self-employed and business mortgage borrowers in obtaining a mortgage loan.

 Mortgages For Self Employed Borrowers

-- The lender will consider taking 4% of assets of $300,000 and use that as part of annual income.
+- The lender will consider taking 4% of assets of $300,000 and use that as part of annual income

-- So on this case, $300,000 x 4% yields $12,000 total income that the lender will use to underwrite mortgage loan will be $40,000 plus $12,000 for a total of $52,000.
+So in this case, $300,000 x 4% yields $12,000 total income that the lender will use to underwrite mortgage loan will be $40,000 plus $12,000 for a total of $52,000.

-Assets such as retirement fund, IRA, and/or 401k can be used as verified assets for down payment.
-60% of the market value of retirement funds such as IRA and 401k can be used as liquid verified assets for down payment.
+Assets such as retirement fund, IRA, and/or 401k can be used as verified assets for the down payment.
+60% of the market value of retirement funds such as IRA and 401k can be used as liquid verified assets for the down payment.

-- For example, say you have $200,000 in retirement funds.
+- For example, say borrower has $200,000 in retirement funds

-- The lender will take 60% of the $200,000 which yields $120,000 and use it as borrower’s assets.
+- The lender will take 60% of the $200,000 which yields $120,000 and use it as borrower’s liquid assets

-- They will then take 4% of the $120,000 to calculate additional income which is $120,000 x 4% which yields $4,800.
+- They will then take 4% of the $120,000 to calculate additional income which is $120,000 x 4% which yields $4,800